-- a slight defect in shape (but free of swelling or malformations), - slight defects in colouring, - slight skin defects, provided the total area affected does not exceed 1 cm, - small 'Hayward mark' like longitudinal lines and without protuberance.
+- a slight defect in shape (but free of swelling or malformations), - slight defects in colouring, - slight skin defects, provided the total area affected does not exceed 1 cm2, - small "Hayward mark" like longitudinal lines and without protuberance.

-The ratio of the minimum/maximum diameter of the fruit measured at the equatorial section must be 0.7 or greater.
+The ratio of the minimum/maximum diameter of the fruit measured at the equatorial section must be 0,7 or greater.